Use the Edit – Find function located in the browser to search within this document.

 Example 1:

-You have four years of benefit service and are injured off the job and you are unable to work.
+You have four years of benefit service and are injured off the job and are unable to work.
 Under the non-industrial disability benefits schedule, based on your service, you may be eligible for full-pay benefits for up to twelve weeks and half-pay benefits for up to eight weeks.

 This means that if you are unable to work for 15 weeks, you may receive full-pay benefits for twelve weeks and half-pay benefits for three weeks.
 The schedule would be reduced by any disability days you have used during the previous 26 weeks (see Industrial disability benefits - requalification section for information on requalifying for the full schedule).